Asbestos Exposure in Ship Repair

 Asbestos exposure in ship repair work caused high rates of mesothelioma and other asbestos illnesses in this group of workers.[1]
 Asbestos exposure in ship repair may occur today, even though regulations have limited its use.
 Older ships still contain asbestos materials, which, when disturbed by repairs, can cause exposure in workers.

-Where Asbestos Is Found on Ships and in Ship Repair Materials
+Where Is Asbestos Found on Ships and in Ship Repair Materials?

 In older ships, asbestos can be found in almost every area and component:[2]